 Our most recent donation contributed to this new boat motor, essential for CLZ's work...

-They now assist ZAWA (Zambia Wildlife Authority), who are responsible for the management and administration of the National Parks and Game Management Areas in Zambia.
-Assisting with transport (road and aerial support), patrol rations, radio communications, specialized training, tranquilizing and treating wild animals injured by poachers, CLZ has helped to save numerous animals - in particular wild dog, lion and elephant.
+CLZ now assists the Zambia Wildlife Authority (ZAWA), which is responsible for the management and administration of the country’s national parks and GMAs.
+Through this support, which includes transport (road and aerial support), patrol rations, radio communications, specialised training, and tranquilising and treating wild animals injured by poachers, CLZ has helped to save numerous animals, in particular wild dog, lion and elephant.

-In 2002 the Royal Danish Embassy offered to support a new Environmental Education Centre, which was officially opened in 2005.
-They hope that by educating people they will make more environmentally-responsible decisions in the future.
-Their strategy is to sensitize the local people and stimulate enough interest in the community to see the long-term benefits of conservation.
-According to their latest figures, over 250 teachers, pupils and community members have visited the centre.
-Their Land-cruiser which is mounted with TV and video has reached almost 6000 pupils in schools.
+In 2002 the Royal Danish Embassy offered to support a new Environmental Education Centre,in the hope that, through education, the local people would be in a position to make more environmentally responsible decisions in the future.
+Opened in 2005, the centre’s strategy is to sensitise local people and to stimulate sufficient interest within the community that they would come to see the long-term benefits of conservation.
+According to the latest figures, more than 250 teachers, pupils and community members have visited the centre, while their Land Cruiser, which is mounted with TV and video, has reached almost 6,000 school pupils.

-Expert Africa also sponsored an “air to ground" radio for CLZ's anti-poaching surveillance aircraft “9J-CLZ".
-This means that the pilot will now be able to easily talk to anti-poaching patrol teams on the ground when he is spotting for poaching camps from the skies.
+Expert Africa has also sponsored an ‘air to ground’ radio for CLZ's anti-poaching surveillance aircraft, 9J-CLZ.
+This means that the pilot will now be able to communicate easily with anti-poaching patrol teams on the ground when he is searching for poaching camps from the skies.
 This is a vital tool in the fight against illegal killing of precious wildlife in the Lower Zambezi.